Data Privacy and Cybersecurity: Crisis Avoidance and Management Strategies

 Legal requirements concerning cybersecurity and data privacy are continuing to multiply in the Americas and around the globe.
 As they do, global standards are emerging for what a corporate cybersecurity and data privacy programme should look like in the ordinary course and for how to respond when things go wrong.

-Jeremy Feigelson and Andrew M Levine are partners, and Christopher Ford, Anna R Gressel, Stephanie Cipolla and Hilary Davidson are associates at Debevoise & Plimpton LLP.
+Jeremy Feigelson and Andrew M Levine are partners, Johanna Skrzypczyk is counsel and H Jacqueline Brehmer, Mengyi Xu, Hilary Davidson and Michael Bloom are associates at Debevoise & Plimpton LLP.

 European Commission Decision C (2003) 1731 of 30 June 2003.

 Agencia de accesso a la informacion publica (Resolución 4/2019) http://servicios.infoleg.gob.ar/infolegInternet/anexos/315000-319999/318874/norma.htm.

 Agencia de accesso a la informacion publica (Resolución 86/2019) http://servicios.infoleg.gob.ar/infolegInternet/anexos/320000-324999/323901/norma.htm.

 Chapter II, Article 9.

 MPDFT ajuíza 1ª ação civil pública com base na LGPD, 22 September 2020, http://www.mpdft.mp.br/portal/index.php/comunicacao-menu/sala-de-imprensa/noticias/noticias-2020/12384-mpdft-ajuiza-1-acao-civil-publica-com-base-na-lgpd.